 I also have one beef with many Toronto realtors, because there has been a devolution in the provision of detailed comprehensive Income & Expense statements for investment rental properties and, a byproduct is a tendency for property investors to overlook or sidestep what was considered 15+ years ago essential criteria to assess whether an income property was a sound investment.

-Which is why today I want to bring to your attention what USED to be essential to provide buyers in terms of documentation, and compare that to what is offered today – as well as some commentary on the accompanying market conditions, the interest rate environments, and the compounding effect of the pandemic!
+This is why today I want to bring to your attention what USED to be essential to provide buyers in terms of documentation and compare that to what is offered today – as well as some commentary on the accompanying market conditions, the interest rate environments, and the compounding effect of the pandemic!

 Then & Now Investment Fundamentals

 When I began selling real estate 30 years ago, property investors were looking for capitalization rates – the rate of return on a real estate investment property based on the income that the property is generating – of around 10% to 12%, instead of the 3.8% to 4.8% returns that are typical in downtown Toronto now.
 Although both of these returns were slightly higher than the mortgage interest rates during these times, the criteria by which a Cap Rate is promoted on a MLS listing today comprises an extremely limited Income & Expense Statement – one that rarely includes the true costs associated with owning and operating an Income Property.